peterver/aurelia-i18n-value-converters/ARTICLE.md

 Our format function will then look for the value converter in aurelia's registered resources, and will execute the `toView` function with the provided parameters.

+And behold, the eventual result would be : ```Today's date is : February 20 2017```

-If no value converter was registered under that name, it will simply return the value.
+If no value converter was registered under that name, it will simply return the value you passed to it.

 ### Take note

-This approach will only work if the value converter that you are trying to use is registered as a global resource.
+- This approach will only work if the value converter that you are trying to use is registered as a global resource.